sergio11/eclipserecon/README.md

 # EclipseRecon: 🌑 Unveiling the Shadows of the Web 🌐

-EclipseRecon is a powerful and stealthy web reconnaissance tool designed to uncover hidden vulnerabilities, subdomains, and intricate site structures that may otherwise remain in the dark. 🕵️‍♂️💻 Using advanced scanning techniques, EclipseRecon enables security professionals to perform thorough assessments of web applications, revealing critical attack surfaces with precision. 🚨🔍 Whether you're conducting penetration testing, vulnerability assessments, or preparing for a cyber defense, EclipseRecon ensures you're always one step ahead in identifying weak spots before malicious actors can exploit them. 🔐💥 With its dark, investigative approach, EclipseRecon helps you stay ahead of potential threats and secure your digital environment.
+EclipseRecon is an educational web reconnaissance tool developed as a practical exercise during a cybersecurity training course. 🧠🕵️‍♂️ Its main objective is to help learners understand how information gathering works in the context of ethical hacking and web application security.
+Through this project, key concepts such as subdomain enumeration, vulnerability discovery, and structural mapping of websites were explored in a hands-on manner. 💻🔍

+By applying real-world techniques in a controlled and legal environment, EclipseRecon provides an opportunity to reinforce theoretical knowledge with practical skills.
+Whether you're a student preparing for a role in cybersecurity or simply exploring ethical hacking practices, this tool aims to support your learning journey and deepen your understanding of how to assess and protect web environments. 🔐🎓

 🙏 I would like to express my sincere gratitude to [Santiago Hernández, a leading expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/).
 His outstanding course on **Cybersecurity and Ethical Hacking**, available on Udemy, was instrumental in the development of this project.
 The insights and techniques I gained from his course were invaluable in guiding my approach to cybersecurity practices.
 Thank you for sharing your knowledge and expertise!